pnnl/hexwatershed/README.md

 2. A DEM

 # Contact
-Please contact Chang liao (chang.liao@pnnl.gov) if you have any questions.
+Please contact Chang Liao (chang.liao@pnnl.gov) if you have any questions.